disaverio/ArchlinuxNotes/Installation.md

 ## Before starting

-Download .iso and .sig from <https://www.archlinux.org/download/>
+**1.** Download .iso and .sig from <https://www.archlinux.org/download/>

 Verify signature:
 ```
 $ gpg --keyserver-options auto-key-retrieve --verify archlinux-version-x86_64.iso.sig
 ```
 Prepare USB installation media as UEFI bootable. **Replace `/dev/SDX` with correct value**:
 ```
 # dd bs=4M if=path/to/archlinux.iso of=/dev/SDX status=progress oflag=sync
 ```

+**2.** Eventually set the AHCI mode and turn of Secure Boot.

+**2.** Eventually prepare the disk by reserving space for the installation (if the installation has to be done in an already existing Windows setup, otherwise ignore this point).

 ## Prepare the system